How to contribute

 Create issues

-Everytime you need an information but you can't find it on the Handbook, or you find it but it is unclear or uncomplete, you can open an issue: in this way you raise the problem and start a discussion.
+Whenever you need information that you can’t find in the Handbook, or you find it but it is unclear or incomplete, you can open an issue to highlight the problem and start a discussion.
 To open a new issue follow these steps:

 - Go to the Handbook home page.

-- Select the "Issues" section in the left column.
+- Select the "Issues" section in the left column (or select "Issues" from the "Plan" section in the left column).

-- Select the "New issue" botton in the top right corner.
+- Select the "New issue" button in the top right corner.

-- Choose a template in the template dropdown menu: bug if you want to report something that you thing is wrong, feature if you would like something to be added or modified.
+- Choose a template in the template dropdown menu: bug if you want to report something that you think is wrong, feature if you would like something to be added or modified.

 - Edit the page according to your needs.
 Remember to use the labels (in the right column) if you want to bring the issue to the attention of some circle (for example HR, training, finance...).